AndrewSink/ChatGPT-Sphere-Generator/README.md

 Just a quick test to see what's possible with the new [OpenAI ChatGPT](https://chat.openai.com/chat) tool!

+The script was primarily written by ChatGPT, but I had do some light clean-up (importing libraries, creating the HTML, etc.).

 This was made using the following workflow:
 * Creating a simple scene (sphere, gridhelper, camera, etc.) in threejs
 * Adding slider to control number of segments